vivachu/slate/source/includes/_pets.md

 name | true | The name of the pet
 petType | true | The ID of the pet's type.
 Call /pettype to get the list of pet types.
 petBreed | false | The name of the pet's breed.
-birthYear | false | The pet's birth year in yyyy format. gender | true | 1 for boy, 0 for girl. profileImage | true | The id of the pet's profile image.
+birthYear | false | The pet's birth year in yyyy format.
+Compute from the pet's age. birthMonth | false | The pet's birth month in integer format. birthDay | false | The pet's birth day in integer format. gender | true | 1 for boy, 0 for girl. profileImage | true | The id of the pet's profile image.